Destination and Origin Based Sales Tax

 Things To Consider

 Even in the simpler origin-based states, retailers need to be aware of the expanding definitions of “nexus” (a location in a state that subjects a company to its tax laws).
 Several states have passed laws that require retailers with affiliates in those states to collect those states’ sales taxes.
-Retailers who operate an affiliate program should keep a close eye on new laws that affect their tax liabilities and responsibilities.Last updated March 11, 2014
+Retailers who operate an affiliate program should keep a close eye on new laws that affect their tax liabilities and responsibilities, and make sure they have a complete understanding of sales tax regulations.Last updated March 11, 2014